Consultant Resources

 The practice of environmental management requires a systematic approach that follows a predictable pattern.
 Using a consistent template provides clear expectations and will ensure that parties do not overlook relevant issues and exclude unnecessary items.

-The guideline document is used for implementing London Plan Policy to evaluate natural heritage features and proposed impacts, and includes direction on the establishment of buffers.
+The document includes the standards, procedures and criteria to be applied in implementing London Plan Policy to evaluate natural heritage features and proposed impacts and includes direction on the establishment of buffers.

 Environmental Management Guidelines 2021